 Here are some great examples of opening lines:

 • Have you always wanted to know how to write an article and make money working online? – If the reader’s answer is a YES, they will be eager to keep reading

 • If you are reading this article, chances are you’re having problems deciding how to buy your dream home – You let the reader know that you already understand their problem and are willing to provide a solution

-Many established writers use the introduction to tell the reader a story that they can easily relate to.
-Storytelling is a powerful skill that every writer has to master.
+Many established writers use the introduction to tell a story that readers can easily relate to.
+Storytelling is a powerful skill that every writer should master.